 Controlled Rest While Flying

-If pilots still feel tired during a flight duty period they can opt to have ‘controlled rest’.
+If pilots still feel tired during a flight duty period, they can opt to have ‘controlled rest’.
 This is a short period (no longer than 45 minutes) of sleep in the seat at the controls.
-There are various requirements including the seat has to be pulled back from the controls, the rudder pedals moved forward so the pilot cannot inadvertently move the pedals while asleep, the other pilot must feel alert enough to fly the aircraft, it must be during a period of low workload during the cruise and it is normally a requirement to inform the cabin crew to ensure they keep checking on the other operating pilot.
+There are various requirements including the seat has to be pulled back from the controls, the rudder pedals moved forward, so the pilot cannot inadvertently move the pedals while asleep, the other pilot must feel alert enough to fly the aircraft, it must be during a period of low workload during the cruise.
+It is normally a requirement to inform the cabin crew to ensure they keep checking on the other operating pilot.

 Most aircraft have systems fitted whereby if no controls are touched or buttons pushed for a period of time an alarm will sound.
 The maximum of 45 minutes sleep / rest has been scientifically researched to increase your alertness levels for the landing phase of the flight without allowing the pilot to fall into a deep sleep.
 Once awake again the pilot that was sleeping must not touch the controls for 10-15 minutes until they have fully woken and feel fit and alert once more.